NoName824/DFD35X/.github/Contributing.md

 ## Building

-### To Build Any Changes from within the src folder
+### To build any changes made from within the src folder
 ```shell
 npm run build
 ```